don-makav3li666/Online-Retail-Analysis/README.md

 ##### Finding

-  - The top-selling product by quantity (80995) is the "PAPER CRAFT , LITTLE BIRDIE" (StockCode 23843), which accounts for a significant portion of total sales volume.
-In terms of revenue, "REGENCY CAKESTAND 3 TIER" (StockCode 22423) is the highest revenue-generating product (£174,484.74) due to its high unit price and quantity sold.
+  - The top-selling product by quantity (80995) is the *PAPER CRAFT , LITTLE BIRDIE* (StockCode 23843), which accounts for a significant portion of total sales volume.
+In terms of revenue, *REGENCY CAKESTAND 3 TIER* (StockCode 22423) is the highest revenue-generating product (£174,484.74) due to its high unit price and quantity sold.

 ##### Insight